 Whilst it is extremely important to follow Government advice to stay at home during this period, it can be confusing to know what to do when your child is unwell or injured.
 There are concerns that families are presenting children late with serious conditions/Covid19 because of anxieties about attending hospitals.
 See this advice sheet from the Royal College of Paediatrics and Child Health and Healthier Together.

-Emotional & Mental Wellbeing During Covid
+ARCHIVE Emotional & Mental Wellbeing During Covid

 This information relates to Covid.
 For support around general emotional and mental wellbeing, including loss and grief, see the section in our SEND Information Hub.

 Gradually, we're able to get back to the people and things we love.
 It’s okay if you feel worried about this.
 Even positive change can lead to anxiety, and it can take time to readjust to things we have not done for a while.
 Here are some top tips from Every Mind Matters and advice from Mind.

 Amber’s 7 Tips During The Pandemic

 Venture Arts Public Engagement Assistant Amber Okpa-Stother advocates for people with learning disabilities and has written this helpful blog on wellbeing.